|

 gc_refcount is incremented.gc_refcount is decremented.The compiler is responsible for generating calls to the appropriate _gc_refcount_increase and _gc_refcount_decrease functions for each type at the right places.

-Hoshi-lang now supports callable objects and lambda expressions, allowing for more flexible and functional programming styles.
+hoshi-lang now supports callable objects and lambda expressions, allowing for more flexible and functional programming styles.

-Hoshi-lang now has basic support for multi-threading.
+hoshi-lang now has basic support for multi-threading.

 You can now de-structure arrays and structs into individual variables.